-The outpatient follow-up rates in Michigan vary greatly by index hospital.
-While many hospitals are near the MVC average, all follow-up windows have hospitals that are significantly above or below the mean.
-The MVC average rate for 3-, 7-, 14-, and 30-day follow-up were 16%, 46%, 64% and 72% (Figures 10-13).
+The outpatient follow-up rates among MVC hospitals in Michigan varied greatly by index hospital.
+While many hospitals were near the overall MVC rate, all follow-up windows had hospitals that had significantly higher or lower rates.
+The MVC overall rate for 3-, 7-, 14-, and 30-day follow-up measures were 16%, 45%, 63% and 72% (Figures 10-13).